What if you don't agree with the Council on the EHC Plan

-Should you have any concerns about the LA’s decision, we would recommend that you talk to a member of the SEND team, or Sutton’s Information, Advice and Support Service (SIASS) which is independent of the council and provides impartial advice.
+Should you have any concerns about the LA’s decision, we would recommend that you talk to a member of the SEND Services, or Sutton’s Information, Advice and Support Service (SIASS) which is independent of the council and provides impartial advice.
 Both teams can work with you to address any concerns that you may have, and to reach a satisfactory resolution for all parties.

 - SEND Team

 - Email: email@example.com